raf48/Maze/README.md

 ## Maze generation

 Maze is generated using one of the following algorithms: "depth-first search", "Kruskal's" algorithm or "Prim's algorithm".
-Depth-first search is implemented with backtracking and recursion.
+Depth-first search is implemented with backtracking and a stack.
 Kruskal's algorithm is implemented with a disjoint-set data structure.

 ## Solving the maze

 Maze solving is implemented with backtracking.

-## Known bugs

-Sometimes you will get "too much recursion" error when generating big mazes (size > 100) with depth-first search algorithm.